 In layperson’s terms, the words physiologic and pathologic are opposites.

 The foreskin, or prepuce, of an infant or young boy is typically fused to the head of the penis by a shared membrane.
-Additionally, the sphincter muscle within a child's foreskin helps it serve a protective function against the entry of pathogens and irritants, while allowing urine to pass.
+Additionally, the sphincter-like muscle within a child's foreskin protects against entry of pathogens and irritants, while allowing urine to pass.
 This is what current science refers to as “physiologic phimosis” — the healthy, normal, nothing-to-worry-about kind.

 The average age at which this membrane has finished separating, and the foreskin tissue has become more elastic to allow for retraction, is 10 years of age, with a wide range of normal.
 [8,9,10] Sometimes a toddler can have retractable foreskin, and sometimes a boy nearing completion of puberty can have non-retractable foreskin — both occurrences are normal.
 Unfortunately, the older a boy gets with what’s termed “physiologic phimosis,” the more likely he is to be on the receiving end of a “diagnosis.”